Cookies on ons.gov.uk

 Parts of an ONS webpage Warnings

 Warnings highlight limitations that affect how users interpret the data, analysis or methods in a release.
-They are displayed in bold text and are preceded by an exclamation mark symbol.
+They prevent the misuse of data, with minimal interruption to the content.

 View an example of a warning in a statistical article (opens in a new tab)